nofelmahmood/Seam/README.md

 options[CKSIncrementalStoreSyncConflictPolicyOption] = NSNumber(short: CKSStoresSyncConflictPolicy.ClientRecordWins.rawValue)
 var persistentStore:NSPersistentStore? = coordinator!.addPersistentStoreWithType(CKSIncrementalStore.type, configuration: nil, URL: url, options: options, error: &error)
 ```
+### What it does support

+CKSIncrementalStore supports only user's `Private Database` at this time.
+It creates and uses a custom zone to store data.

+### What it does not support

+`Inverse relationships` in CoreData Data Model.
+Do not create them.

 ## Getting Started
 See the sample iOS demo app.
 Run it on two devices and start adding, removing and modifying records and experience the magic.